fbaumdicker/SpacerPlacer/README.md

 For more details see the section "Output".

 ### (optional) Tree input format
 Trees can be provided by the user.
-The trees MUST be in newick format.
+The trees MUST be in newick format and rooted.

 If only a single fasta is run, the direct path to the tree can be provided using the option "--tree_path <path_to_tree>".